aws-samples/sample-sagemaker-ai-rcf-anomaly-detection-lunar-spacecraft/README.md

 Anomalies are highlighted in red on the plots.
 Plots are saved to the specified S3 bucket.

 ## Authors and Reviewers:
-- Dr. Ian Lunsford, Aerospace Cloud Consultant - Amazon Web Services Inc.
+- Dr. Ian Lunsford, AI/ML Aerospace Engineer - Amazon Web Services Inc.
 - Nick Biso, Machine Learning Engineer - Amazon Web Services Inc.

 ## Security